 Remove GitHub Desktop User Data on Linux Mint

-After package removal on the tested Linux Mint systems, the remaining per-user directory was ~/.config/GitHub Desktop.
-Remove it only if you want to clear saved local preferences.
+The native package stores per-user preferences under ~/.config/GitHub Desktop.
+Remove that directory only if you want to clear saved local preferences.

 rm -rf ~/.config/GitHub\ Desktop